freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ls/index.md

 ## Bash ls

 `ls` is a command on Unix-like operating systems to list contents of a directory such as folders and file names.
+For each file named other than a directory, `ls` displays its name as well as any other information.

 ### Usage